entroform/style-chemistry/README.md

 ## Getters

-Getters are functions that resolve a value from a Set or SuperSet.
-Although getter functions can accept a set index, it is generally a good practice to use selectors when trying to get a value from a set.
+Getters are functions that *selects* a value from a Set or SuperSet.
+Although getter functions can accept a set index, it is generally a good practice to use selectors when trying to resolve a value from a set.

 ## Elements